 We are 20,000 strong in 90 markets around the world, where our people bring together creative storytelling, diverse perspectives, inclusive thinking, and highly specialized vertical capabilities, to drive growth for our clients.
 We offer deep expertise across the entire customer journey, including communications, commerce, consultancy, CRM, CX, data, production, and technology.

-In 2020, Wunderman Thompson launched Inspire, a proprietary global platform that explores what makes brands inspiring and what inspires consumers.
+In 2020, Wunderman Thompson launched Inspire, a proprietary global platform that uncovers a never-before-identified connection between human inspiration and brand growth, making Wunderman Thompson the world’s foremost researcher into inspiration.
 Rooted in a rigorous, multidimensional research methodology, the platform identifies the qualities a brand must embody, the narratives it should weave, and the experiences it can design in order to spark people’s inspiration, and culminates in an annual list of the Inspire Score Top 100 Most Inspiring Brands in the World.

 Wunderman Thompson is a WPP agency (NYSE: WPP).